python/typing/docs/spec/distributing.rst

 that is not yet end-of-life.
 They use a ``.pyi`` suffix.
 The Python syntax used by stub files is independent from the Python versions supported by the implementation, and from the Python version the type checker runs under (if any).
-Therefore, stubs may use the latest syntax features available in the earliest supported version, even if the implementation supports older versions.

-For example, Python 3.7 added the ``async`` keyword (see :pep:`492`).
-Stubs may use it to mark coroutines, even if the implementation still uses the ``@coroutine`` decorator.
-On the other hand, the ``type`` soft keyword from :pep:`695`, introduced in Python 3.12, is not valid in stubs until Python 3.11 reaches end-of-life in October 2027.

-Stubs are treated as if ``from __future__ import annotations`` is enabled.
+Type checkers should treat stubs as if ``from __future__ import annotations`` is enabled.
 In particular, forward references do not need to be quoted, and syntax from newer versions than otherwise supported may be used in annotation contexts.
 For example, the pipe union syntax (``X | Y``) introduced in Python 3.10 may be used in annotation contexts even before Python 3.9 reaches end-of-life.

 .. _stub-file-supported-constructs: